 E-Com Exec to Run Macy’s Stores, 100 Jobs Cut

-A desire to make Macy’s department stores even more tech-friendly informed the hire of its new chief.
+A desire to make Macy’s department stores even more tech-friendly led to the hire of its new chief.

 “Hal Lawton has deep expertise at the intersection of retail and technology, a diverse set of business experiences that give him a unique perspective, and a track record of successfully driving a change agenda at scale.
 I’m thrilled that he has chosen to join Macy’s,” Gennette said.